Danbradleystakusopere/Address-book/README.md

 2. You can update the `Author` section with your own name and GitHub link.

-Let me know if you'd like to make further adjustments or need additional sections! https://danbradleystakusopere.github.io/Address-book/ This is the deployed link
+Let me know if you'd like to make further adjustments or need additional sections! address-book-3jrb-6gmv82eb2-danbradley-stakus-operes-projects.vercel.app This is the deployed vercel link

+ https://danbradleystakusopere.github.io/Address-book/
+ This is the deployed github link